Self-hosted security proxy for agent traffic

 05

-Catch hidden text, metadata payloads, HTML comment attacks, base64 instructions, and prompt-injection keywords.
+Catch hidden text, HTML comment attacks, base64-like blobs, prompt-injection phrases, and exfiltration-shaped language.

 06